Alt-Info

-Alt-Info is a far-right private TV company, online information portal and a political movement in the country of Georgia.
+Alt-Info is a far-right pro-Russian private TV company, online information portal and a political movement in the country of Georgia.
 It was founded in 2019 as a right-wing conservative media platform to "counter aggressive liberal censorship".
 Alt-Info was granted an authorization by Georgian National Communications Commission in November 2020.
 It launched TV broadcasting in January 2021.
 During the 2024 Georgian parliamentary election, the TV company endorsed the Alliance of Patriots of Georgia, but announced about its self-dissolution after the election, citing the unsuccessful electoral performance of the APG and the lack of funds.
 The movement has been resurrected in April 2025 with the establishment of the new "Conservatives for Georgia" political party.

 Creation and goals

 Alt-Info Ltd. was founded by Shota Martinenko and Tsiala Morgoshia in January 2019, who each own half of the company's shares.
 The United States Department of the Treasury (US Treasury) considered Konstantine Morgoshia, a former member of Georgian March and Alliance of Patriots, to also be a co-founder of Alt-Info.

 The platform described as its main goal to "overcome aggressive censorship imposed by the ideological mainstream and supply audience with as complete and objective information as possible".